 Phases of intervention

-All people assessed by CAG services will be asked questions about their drug and alcohol use as part of the generic assessment process.
+All people assessed by Directorate services will be asked questions about their drug and alcohol use as part of the generic assessment process.
 Information about the type(s) of substance, frequency and patterns of use will be obtained by the allocated worker.